 The above method is the most traditional way for console and mobile players to sync their progress.
 If you’re a PC player looking to add another device to their ecosystem, however, there’s an alternative way of doing this.

-When you first launch Fortnite on any console, including next-gen, you’ll be prompted with a warning telling you that you can link your progress through your existing Epic Games account.
+When you first launch Fortnite on any console, you’ll be prompted with a message telling you that you can link your progress through your existing Epic Games account.
 Clicking on “Link an Account” will forward to you a new page featuring a code and timer on the bottom of your screen.

 You’ll need a second device to complete this step in the easiest way possible since you’ll need to navigate to epicgames.com/activate.
 If you’re already logged in, the screen where you’ll enter code should appear, but you’ll need to log in with your Epic Account, otherwise.

 Upon entering the code, your gaming device will detect your progress through your Epic account, and your beloved character should appear on your screen as a result.
-This method is usually referred to as the slower way of doing things, and it works pretty much the same on platforms that Fortnite’s available other than PC.
+This method is usually referred to as the slower way of doing things, and it works pretty much the same on all platforms where Fortnite is available.